LourensWalters/battery-cycle-life/README.md

 _. .\venv\Scripts\activate_

 Else you can use the _requirements.txt_ file to set up an environment of your own.

-Lastly, use the _src.data.make_data.py_ module to enable or disable GPU support for Tensorflow.
-The code to enable or disable comes just after the module imports, it sets an environment variable to do the job - this works from Tensorflow 2 onwards.
-Not using GPU support will only affect training in this project.
-Data Wrangling is obviously not affected, which takes up most of the time.
-An interesting side project would be to measure the speedup between GPU and non-GPU!

-The code can be run from the command line from the project root by using:

-_python -m src.data.make_data <input_filepath> <output_filepath>_

-You can provide the code base directory as input and output paths for the moment, these variables are not currently used.

-This command will do the following:

-* Read data from matlab files, and convert to pickled Python dictionary.
-* Wrangle data by: cleaning data, converting time-series variables to same scale, imputing missing values, dropping outliers and creating new features.
-* Create tensorflow file format, and output file to tensorflow formatted files.
-* Read data from tensorflow format, build CNN.
-* Save CNN to file through callback function.

-This can be followed up with making predictions using the model by:

-_python -m src.data.predict_model_

-* Reads saved tensorflow CNN from file.
-* Read prediction data from dataset.
-* Apply model to prediction set.
-* Calculater accuracy of result.
-* Report results.

 There are various Jupyter notebooks in the notebook directory, that visualise results and can be used to run all of the data transformation and model building manually.